ffizer/ffizer/README.md

   - Can start as simple as a folder to copy "as is".
   - Can use the [Handlebars] template syntax for file content, extended with functions:
     - To transform strings (toUpperCase, toLowerCase, Capitalize,...)
-    - To retrieve content via http get (eg `gitignore` from [`gitignore.io`](https://gitignore.io), license from spdx)
+    - To retrieve content via http get (like `.gitignore` from [`gitignore.io`](https://gitignore.io), license from spdx)
     - ...
   - Can replace variables part in file and folder's name
   - Can be composed of other templates (applied as layer)
   - Can ignore file / folder under conditions
-  - Can store the content at the root of the folder or under the subfolder `template`
+  - Can store the content at the root of the folder or under the sub-folder `template`
-- Templates Hosting[X] template hosted as
+- Templates Hosting
   - On a local folder
-  - On a hosted git repository (public / private, github / bitbucket/ gitlab / ...)
+  - On a hosted git repository (public / private, `github` / `bitbucket`/ `gitlab` / ...)
     - At the root of the repository
-    - In a subfolder of the repository
+    - In a sub-folder of the repository
     - In any revision (branch, tag, commit)

 [Suggestions are welcomes](https://github.com/ffizer/ffizer/issues/) ;-)